ARSHADAMEEN00/redux-script-saga/README.md

 ### Issues

-If you encounter any issues or have any suggestions for improvement, please report them on the [issue tracker](https://github.com/ARSHADAMEEN00/redux-script#readme)
+If you encounter any issues or have any suggestions for improvement, please report them on the [issue tracker](https://github.com/ARSHADAMEEN00/redux-script-saga#readme)

 ### Contributing

 Contributions are welcome!
-If you would like to contribute to Redux-Script, please follow the guidelines in the [CONTRIBUTING](https://github.com/ARSHADAMEEN00/redux-script#readme) file.
+If you would like to contribute to Redux-Script-Saga, please follow the guidelines in the [CONTRIBUTING](https://github.com/ARSHADAMEEN00/redux-script-saga#readme) file.

 ### Acknowledgements